- What degree programs does the department offer?

 expressing their intention to major in music are treated preferentially.
 Smaller

-performance stipends may be available for non music majors who perform with the Golden
+performance stipends may be available for non music majors who perform with the Southeast

-Eagles Marching Band, the University Choir, or the Symphony Orchestra.
-Students interested
+Missouri State Marching Band, the University Choir, or the Symphony Orchestra.
+Students

-in those stipends should contact Beverly Delph in the Music Office in the Department
+interested in those stipends should contact Beverly Delph in the Music Office in the

 - How do I join a Southeast music ensemble?